IanPeake/FatMaxxer/README.md

 - https://github.com/jjoe64/GraphView

 # Getting started
 - On first launch: enter Device ID into text field below "SET DEVICE ID", then press "SET DEVICE ID".
-App will attempt connection.
+App will then attempt connection and on startup thereafter.
-- On all other launches, press "CONNECT"